How to Start a Daycare

 Approximate Minimum Startup Cost:

 The average startup cost varies depending on how much of the furniture and supplies you already have.
-The typical startup range is between $1,000 to $5,000.
+The typical startup range is between $1,000 to $5,000 if you are starting from home.

 Here are several ways to advertise for free.
 If you have a computer, make yourself some fliers to pass around.
 In the fliers, you will want to list the most important services you offer, as well as the unique benefits for your service.